The L1-Potts functional for robust jump-sparse reconstruction: A fast algorithm for the exact minimization of -Potts functionals

 which is a weighted discrete $L^1$-Potts problem of type \eqref{eq:potts_discrete_non_equidistant}.
-If the weights behave well, we have the following statement on the complexity of the algorithm if the mesh size goes to $0$.
+If the weights behave well, we have the following statement on the complexity of the algorithm if the mesh size goes to $0$. \begin{theorem} Consider a sequence of weight vectors $w^{(1)},w^{(2)},\ldots$ where each weight vector $w^{(k)} = (w^{(k)}_1,\ldots,w^{(k)}_{n_k})$ is of length $n_k$ and the sequence $n_k$ increases.
+We assume that